Cirrus01/Repetier-Firmware/README.md

 In order to enable the support for milling, FEATURE_CNC_MODE must be set to "2".
 The default operating mode can be configured via DEFAULT_OPERATING_MODE.

+## Added features

+* Extension Board using the IO-port of the RF1000 main board
+* Separation of Z endstopps using two different digital input pins

 ## Documentation

 For documentation please visit [http://www.repetier.com/documentation/repetier-firmware/](http://www.repetier.com/documentation/repetier-firmware/)